-Patients enter a hospital to work with medical professionals to better the condition of their health.
-Unfortunately, too often the opposite occurs and they leave more sick or in more pain than they arrived.
-The Journal of the American Medical Association cites medical negligence as the third leading cause of death in The United States.
-Medical malpractice occurs when a patient is harmed or injured by a mistaken diagnosis or improper treatment by a medical professional.
-Medical malpractice can take place on the diagnosis, treatment, or after treatment levels.
+Patients enter a hospital to work with medical professionals to better their health.
+Unfortunately, too often the opposite occurs.
+As a result, they leave worse than they arrive.
+The Journal of the American Medical Association lists medical negligence as the third leading cause of death in The United States.
+Medical malpractice occurs when a patient endures harm or injury because of a mistaken diagnosis.
+Also, improper treatment by a health care professional may cause injury.
+In the Mid-South, Medical malpractice may take place on the diagnosis, treatment, or after treatment levels.

 Some examples of common medical malpractice claims include the following:

-Failure to diagnose: This would occur if a doctor’s diagnosis was incorrect or a patient was told they were not ill when they were.
-It is the responsibility of a doctor to correctly tell a patient what their ailment is.
+Failure to diagnose occurs if a doctor’s diagnosis is incorrect.
+It can also happen when a patient is told they are not ill when they are.
+It is the responsibility of a doctor or heath care professional to correctly tell a patient what their illness is.
 If a doctor fails to diagnose a patient correctly, the patient might have a medical malpractice claim.

-Improper treatment: If a doctor makes a proper diagnosis, but fails to treat the ailment properly, this can cause the patient more harm than good.
+Improper treatment occurs if a doctor makes a proper diagnosis, but fails to treat the illness properly.
+This may cause the patient more harm than good.
 Therefore, improper treatment may lead to a medical malpractice claim.

-Failure to warn patient of possible risks: Even proper treatment comes with potential risks.
-It is the duty of a doctor or other medical professional to let a patient know about the potential risks of a treatment or medication.
-If a patient is not informed about the potential harm or side effects that may occur as a result of medical attention, the patient may have a medical malpractice claim.
+Failure to warn patient of possible risks.
+Even proper treatment comes with potential risks.
+It is the duty of a doctor or other medical professional to inform a patient about the possible risks of a treatment or medication.
+If a patient is not aware of the potential harm or side effects that may occur as a result of medical attention, the patient may have a claim.

-Medical malpractice cases require a high level of expertise to determine if a doctor or other medical professional is at fault.
-At The Cochran Firm of the Mid-South we are able to provide both local attention to these cases, as well as use national resources to determine if medical malpractice did in fact occur.
-We are well versed in the laws and practices of medical malpractice claims in Tennessee, Arkansas, and Mississippi.
+Medical malpractice cases require a high level of expertise to determine if a doctor or other health care professional is at fault.
+At The Cochran Firm of the Mid-South we are able to provide both local attention to these cases, as well as use national resources to determine if malpractice did occur.
+We know the laws and practices of medical malpractice claims in Tennessee, Arkansas, and Mississippi.